grafana/loki/docs/sources/clients/k6/log-generation.md

 The first argument of the method is the desired amount of streams per batch.
 Instead of using a fixed amount of streams in each call, you can randomize the value to simulate a more realistic scenario.
-The amount of streams per batch should usually not be larger than 10.

 **Javascript example code fragment:**

 ```javascript
 function randomInt(min, max) {
   return Math.floor(Math.random() * (max - min + 1) + min);